Dolphin30s/Breaking-news-api-react/README.md

 # The Breaking Bad

-A simple React app that returns the episodes of The Breaking Bad playlists from API source:
+A simple React app that returns the episodes of The Breaking Bad from the API source:

 - **The Breaking Bad API**